 - Push, don’t pull whenever possible

 This list could go on, but you get the idea.
-Working in a safe manner is often just a matter of following some common sense guidelines and adhering to specific safety work rules.
+Working in a safe manner is often just a matter of following some common-sense guidelines and adhering to specific safety work rules.

 Managers can have a big influence on the safety culture of a fleet.
-For starters they can create a job safety analysis (JSA).
+For starters, they can create a job safety analysis (JSA).
 This is also referred to as a job hazard analysis and is a very effective means of helping reduce incidents, accidents and injuries in the workplace.
-It is an excellent tool to use during new employee orientations and trainings and can also assist with investigating “near misses” and actual accidents.
+It is an excellent tool to use during new employee orientations and training and can also assist with investigating “near misses” and actual accidents.

 The JSA is a multi-step process.
 The first step is to break each job into a sequence of steps.
-Each of the steps should surround some major task.
+Each of the steps should surround some major tasks.
 The task consists of a series of movements you need to look at within the basic task.

-The next step is to identify hazards or potential hazards associated with each of the steps.
+The next step is to identify the hazards or potential hazards associated with each of the steps.
 It is very important to look at the entire environment to determine every conceivable hazard because each can and often leads to accidents and injuries.